-Oversize golf grips have proven useful for golfers looking for added stability, relief from arthritis pain while putting, a cure for the yips -- nervous twitches or unnecessary movements -- or to stop hooking the golf ball.
-These larger grips have become widely used by golfers of varying abilities over recent years.
-Oversize grips started as a trend, but have now serve useful purposes for a variety of golfers.
+Oversize golf grips have proven useful for golfers looking for added stability, relief from arthritis, a cure for the yips or to stop hooking the golf ball.
+These grips are readily available and have become widely used by golfers of varying abilities over recent years.
+Oversize grips started as a trend but now serve a purpose for a variety of golfers.

-For years, golfers have fought the problem of missing short putts or pulling up on chip shots due to the inability to stabilize the club over the ball.
-Commonly called "yips," tingling or twitching hands and wrists make it difficult to hold the club steady.
+For years, golfers have fought the psychological problem of missing short putts or pulling up on chip shots.
 Oversize grips can help to cure this problem.
 Not only do the oversize grips create a mental sensation of a different grip feel, they tend to relax the muscles in the hands and upper forearms by relieving some of the tension and pressure.
 Gripping a larger object has led to smoother putting and chipping strokes, and golfers turn to these grips to relieve some of the stress caused by short putts.

 Stop Those Hooks

 Snap hooks, and a right-to-left ball flight, are caused primarily by the hands being too active in the golf swing.
 Oversize grips can be a quick fix for that problem.
 Oversize grips make it harder for the hands to flip at impact and even harder for them to rotate through naturally.
 The goal to cure a hook or straighten out a draw is to hit with less right hand and a flat left wrist at impact.
-Oversize grips make a smooth stroke easier to attain.
+Oversize grips make this practice, in theory, easier to attain.